jojojox2/detalluz/README.md

 # Detalluz

-This project provides an Angular application using Lambda functions, in order to display and check the electricity prices for the PVPC rate in Spain, in a period of time.
+This project provides an Angular application using ExpressJS for the backend (used as serverless lambdas), in order to display and check the electricity prices for the PVPC rate in Spain, in a period of time.

-When using credentials for the i-DE electricity distributor, it allows to check the consumption and create an invoice simulation.
+When using credentials for the i-DE or E-REDES electricity distributors, it allows to check the consumption and create an invoice simulation.